jepainter/MilestoneProject3/README.md

 - Book details have been obtained from Amazon's website and used purely for educational purposes.
 - Images links for categories have been sources from Google searches.
 - Wallpaper background obtained from [Pixabay](https://pixabay.com/) and is used purely for educational purposes.
-- Reviews have been sourced from Amazon's website.
+- Reviews have been sourced from [GoodReads's](https://www.goodreads.com/) website and is used purely for educational purposes.

 ### Code
 - All efforts have been made to document code that has been adapted by means of comments in the relevant project files.